About The Species

 Bycatch is low because the gears used to catch greater amberjack are selective.

-There are three stocks of greater amberjack: Gulf of Mexico, South Atlantic, and Caribbean.
+- There are two stocks of greater amberjack: a Gulf of Mexico stock and a South Atlantic stock.
 According to the most recent stock assessments:

-The Gulf of Mexico stock is overfished (2017 stock assessment), but is not subject to overfishing based on 2019 catch data.
+- The Gulf of Mexico stock is overfished and subject to overfishing (2021 stock assessment).
 Summary stock assessment information can be found on Stock SMART.

-The South Atlantic stock is not overfished and not subject to overfishing (2020 stock assessment).
+- The South Atlantic stock is not overfished (2020 stock assessment) and not subject to overfishing based on 2021 catch data.
 Summary stock assessment information can be found on Stock SMART.

 Appearance